 Hole (freshly made old school style donuts that will change your life.
-Be patient and go early!
+Pre-order/pickup only).
 The Toasted Sesame & Cinnamon is my go-to.
 West Asheville)

 Owl Bakery (Insanely amazing pastries.
 I love the Almond Rose Croissant, Coffee Walnut Strudel and the chocolate chip cookie.
 All TDF.
 West Asheville)

 High Five Coffee (particularly lovely service and great coffee.
 Solid wifi for working.
 They offer bagels and baked goods from local spots.
 I recommend the seasonal fruit crumble bar if avail by The-Rhu Bakery.
 2 locations but I go to the one on Broadway near downtown.)